getsolarajs/solara-docs/docs/reference/function-list.md

 *   `$activity[userID?]`: Alias for `$userActivityName`.
 Returns the primary activity name author or specified user ID.
 Requires Presence intent.
 *   `$authorAvatar`: Returns the avatar URL of the command interaction author.
 *   `$authorID`: Returns the ID of the command interaction author.
-*   `$authorTag`: Returns the tag Username or Username#Discriminator of the command author.
+*   `$authorTag`: Returns the tag Username or UsernameDiscriminator of the command author.
 *   `$boostingSince[memberID?]`: Returns the timestamp ms when the member started boosting author or specified member ID.
 Empty if not boosting.
 *   `$canManageUser[targetUserID;managerMemberID?]`: Checks if manager defaults to bot can manage target user based on role hierarchy.
 Returns true or false.
 *   `$displayName[memberID?]`: Returns the display name nickname or username author or specified member ID.